-Is Medical Marijuana a Remedy for Covid Brain Fog?
+Is Medical Marijuana a Remedy for Brain Fog?

-Having trouble focusing after a bout with Covid-19?
+Having trouble focusing after a bout with Covid-19, of just feeling fuzzy in the noogie?
 You might be suffering from a newly identified medical condition known as “Covid brain fog?”
-The good news is that medical marijuana might help patients suffering from Covid brain fog to recover their wits.
+The good news is that medical marijuana might help patients suffering from brain fog to recover their wits.

 It seems as if every week during this pandemic, some new and frightening symptom of Covid-19 is described.
 The latest scary news is that many patients are suffering from mental impairment for weeks or even months after they’ve supposedly been cured of the viral infection.
 Survivors of Covid-19 who are suffering from lingering symptoms are being called “long-haulers” by the medical community.